Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 port: 5000

-e.
+f.
 Create the registry deployment and service:

-kubectl apply -f k3s-registry-deployment.yml
+kubectl apply -f k3s-registry-deployment.yaml

-f.
-Verify that the docker-registry deployment and docker-registry-service service were created:
+g.
+Verify that the service was created:

 kubectl get deployment